F5Networks/f5-google-gdm-templates-v2/README.md

-# F5 Google Cloud Deployment Manager Templates
+# F5 BIG-IP Google Cloud Deployment Manager Templates

 [![Releases](https://img.shields.io/github/release/F5Networks/f5-google-gdm-templates-v2.svg)](https://github.com/F5Networks/f5-google-gdm-templates-v2/releases)
 [![Issues](https://img.shields.io/github/issues/F5Networks/f5-google-gdm-templates-v2.svg)](https://github.com/F5Networks/f5-google-gdm-templates-v2/issues)

-## F5 Google Cloud Deployment Manager 2.0
+## F5 BIG-IP Google Cloud Deployment Manager 2.0

 ## Introduction

-Welcome to the GitHub repository for F5's Google Cloud Deployment Manager Templates v2.
+Welcome to the GitHub repository for F5 BIG-IP Google Cloud Deployment Manager Templates v2.
 All of the templates in this repository have been developed by F5 Networks engineers.
 This repository contains one main directory: *examples*.

 - **examples**<br>
   These are our next-generation Cloud Solutions Templates 2.0 (CST2), which have been designed to improve the user experience with fewer templates, simplify full-stack deployments, enable customization via a new modular nested/linked architecture, and more.
 The example templates in this directory have been tested and verified to work as-is and are intended to provide reference deployments of F5 BIG-IP Virtual Editions.